AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the fathers regarded the impenitent as consigned at death to hopeless and endless woe.

+## Note.

-Note.--- After giving the emphatic language of Clement and Origen and other ancient Christians declarative of universal holiness, Dr.
-**Bigg**, in his valuable book, *The Christian Platonists of Alexandria*, frequently quoted in these pages, remarks:[^160] \"Neither Clement nor Origen is, properly speaking, a Universalist.
+After giving the emphatic language of Clement and Origen and other ancient Christians declarative of universal holiness, Dr. Bigg, in his valuable book, *The Christian Platonists of Alexandria*, frequently quoted in these pages, remarks:[^160] \"Neither Clement nor Origen is, properly speaking, a Universalist.
 Nor is Universalism the logical result of their principles.\" The reasons he gives are two: (1) They believed in the freedom of the will; and (2) they did not deny the eternity of punishment, because the soul that has sinned beyond a certain point can never become what it might have been!

 To which it is only necessary to say (1) that Universalists generally accept the freedom of the will, and (2) no soul that has sinned, as all have sinned, can ever become what it might have been, so that Dr.
-**Bigg**\'s premises would necessitate not Universalism, but universal condemnation!
+Bigg\'s premises would necessitate not Universalism, but universal condemnation!

-And, as if to contradict his own words Dr. **Bigg** adds in the very next paragraph: \"The hope of a general restitution of all souls through suffering to purity and blessedness, lingered on in the East for some time;\" and the last words in his book are these: \"It is the teaching of St. Paul, --- Then Cometh the end, when he shall have delivered up
+And, as if to contradict his own words Dr. Bigg adds in the very next
+paragraph: \"The hope of a general restitution of all souls through suffering to purity and blessedness, lingered on in the East for some time;\" and the last words in his book are these: \"It is the teaching of St. Paul, --- Then Cometh the end, when he shall have delivered up